Backups overview

 • Users should create a new backup or backups to replace those created in Preview.
 Backups created in Preview are subject to deletion.
 Backups created in Preview reflect feature behavior available at the time of creation.
 Existing backups are not updated when new capabilities are released.

-The following sections cover other feature limitations related to performance, storage, capacity, and encryption in detail:
+The following sections cover other feature limitations related to performance, storage, capacity, encryption, and other topics in detail:

 Performance